prismv/DB48X-on-DM42/doc/calc-help/constants.md

 The Planck time.
 As an attempt to devise a universal and natural units system, the Planck units are combinations of basic universal constants.
-It is the shortest time interval that can be measured, and it is fundamental in the study of the universe beginning.
+It is the shortest time interval that can be measured and it is fundamental in the study of the universe beginning.
 It is the time required for light to travel one Planck length `Lpl`.
 Its value depends on the measured value of the gravitational constant `G` and is calculated by: